 In order to promote and motivate individuals to buy electric vehicles, the Government of India in Budget 2019 announced to provide a deduction for the purchase of an electric vehicle.
 A new section 80EEB was introduced.
-It allows deduction on the interest paid on the loan for the purchase of an electric vehicle.
+It allows a deduction on the interest paid on the loan for the purchase of an electric vehicle.
+It was also stated in the budget speech by Honourable Finance Minister that advance battery and registered e-vehicles will be incentivised under this scheme.

-Who is Eligible to Claim Deduction Under Section 80EEB?
+Who is Eligible to Claim a deduction Under Section 80EEB?

 Only Individuals can claim deductions under section 80EEB of the Income Tax Act.
 Any other entity i.e. a partnership firm, HUF, a company or AOP cannot claim deduction under this section.